Graduate Student Instructor Overview

 GSI responsibilities: GSI attends class sessions and monitors class contributions (3 hours per week).
 GSI is responsible for grading weekly quizzes in a timely manner (6 hours per week).
 GSI serves as resources to students in developing firm analyses (2 hours per week), and preliminarily evaluates term papers near the end of semester (up to 25 hours).
 Weekly time work commitment 9.50 – 12.49 hours.

-Required responsibilities: GPA above 3.0, completion of Arch 583 with distinction.
+Required qualifications: GPA above 3.0, completion of Arch 583 with distinction.

 Desired qualifications: GPA 3.5 or above, 15 months or more experience in architectural practice setting(s).